Learning to be Mindful

 The Bliss of No Mind

 In an instant, I became hyper-aware of all of my senses.
 The greens, golds of the fields below us and the blue of the sky and the river became utterly vibrant.
 The colors I had seen when tripping on acid in the 9th grade paled miserably in comparison.
-It was as if I had been wearing dark sunglasses my whole life and they had suddenly been removed, allowing the true intensity of the pallete of the visible spectrum to radiate through me.
+It was as if I had been wearing dark sunglasses my whole life and they had suddenly been removed, allowing the true intensity of the palette of the visible spectrum to radiate through me.

 Colors were no longer an observed characteristic, they were a phenomenon of energy to be experienced.